interuss/dss/deploy/infrastructure/modules/terraform-google-dss/README.md

     2. If you want to manage DNS entries with terraform: `dns.googleapis.com`
 4. Install the auth plugin to connect to kubernetes: `gcloud components install gke-gcloud-auth-plugin`
 5. Run `gcloud auth application-default login` to generate credentials to call Google Cloud Platform APIs.
+    1. If the result of performing the authorization indicates 404 in the browser, check whether a local dummy-oauth instance is running (using port 8085).
+Stop the dummy-oauth instance if it is running.

 ### Deployment of the Kubernetes cluster